Xunnamius/project-utils/packages/plugin-lint/README.md

     same dependencies are consistently installed
 - ⚠️ Warns when depending on a [dist-tag package version][11] (like `"next"` or `"latest"`) instead of a proper semver (like `"~x.y.z"`)
-- ⚠️ Warns when `package.json` is missing the `config.docs.entry` field path, or
+- ⚠️ Warns when `package.json` is missing the
-  if it points to a file that does not exist
+  `config['plugin-build'].docs.entry` field, or if it points to a file that does not exist
 - ⚠️ ‡ Warns when `README.md` does not contain the standard badge topmatter, or when said topmatter is pointing to the wrong package name and/or repo uri
   - When linting a monorepo, what is considered "standard topmatter" changes